coalton-lang/coalton/benchmarking/README.md

-# To run Coalton Benchmarks:
+## To run the Coalton library Benchmarks:

 `(ql:quickload :coalton/benchmarks)` or `(asdf:load-system :coalton/benchmarks)`